63Klabs/atlantis-platform-admin/sam-config-repo/README.md

 Including `S3BucketNameOrgPrefix` will require the `S3BucketNameOrgPrefix` parameter be supplied for ALL deployments.

-While it is good practice to include the region and account in the bucket name to keep them globally unique, you can pre-pend an organizational prefix (not to be confused with the Prefix namespace) to your buckets.
+While it is good practice to include the account and region name in the bucket name to keep them globally unique, you can pre-pend an organizational prefix (not to be confused with the Prefix namespace) to your buckets.

 For example, Acme Co may require `aco` be pre-pended.